Illustrated Children’s Book Covers: Tips and Examples

 For the kids aged 9-11

 At this age, kids are on the path to adolescence.
-They start forming independent relations with their peers; adopt new fears and anxieties; enjoy suspenseful stories.
+They form independent relations with their peers, adopt new fears and anxieties, and enjoy suspenseful stories.

 The book covers should account for their new knowledge and experience, so feel free to